Lens Mounts: Nikon 1

 Adapting to Nikon 1 cameras

 The Nikon 1 mount has a very short flange focal distance, which could make it a tempting camera for adapting a lot of different legacy lenses to.
-As a result, a wide range of third party adapters are available.
+As a result, a range of third party adapters are available.

 Problematically, the minuscule sensor makes this a relatively unattractive proposition, except for a number of special cases: